topjohnwu/Magisk/docs/tools.md

 (This tool is aliased to `supolicy` for compatibility with SuperSU's sepolicy tool)

-An applet of `magiskinit`.
 This tool could be used for advanced developers to modify SELinux policies.
 In common scenarios like Linux server admins, they would directly modify the SELinux policy sources (`*.te`) and recompile the `sepolicy` binary, but here on Android we directly patch the binary file (or runtime policies).

 All processes spawned from the Magisk daemon, including root shells and all its forks, are running in the context `u:r:magisk:s0`.
 The rule used on all Magisk installed systems can be viewed as stock `sepolicy` with these patches: `magiskpolicy --magisk 'allow magisk * * *'`.